C2SM/pyvis/README.md

  * Part 1: Introduction to matplotlib
  * Part 2: Plotting georeferenced data with cartopy
  * Part 3: Introduction to icon-vis
- * Part 4: Bonus exercises includint seaborn, trajectories and rotated pole
+ * Part 4: Bonus exercises including seaborn, trajectories and rotated pole
  * Part 5: Advanced exercises with plots contributed by the community

 ## What's New